hed-standard/hed-examples/docs/source/BidsAnnotationQuickStart.md

 We recommend that when at all possible, you place your HED annotations in a single JSON sidecar file located in the root directory of your BIDS dataset.

-**Do not use the `HED` column in the individual `events.tsv`** unless you really need to annotate events individually because individual event annotation is a lot more work and harder to maintain.
+**Do not use the `HED` column in the individual `events.tsv`** unless you really need to annotate events individually, because individual event annotation is a lot more work and harder to maintain.

 The next section guides you through the creation of a JSON sidecar for event